MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

     :::image type="content" source="../../media/Add Organization2 Multi Tenant.png" alt-text="Add Org to Multi Tenant 2":::

-5. Enter **Organization Name** & **Organization Description** to the Organization and then input the **TenantId** ([Steps to find TenantId](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant)) of the respective tenant which has to be added
+5. Enter **Organization Name** & **Organization Description** and then provide the **TenantId** ([Steps to find TenantId](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant)) of the respective tenant to be added

     :::image type="content" source="../../media/Add tenant ID Organization.png" alt-text="Add Org to Multi Tenant 3":::

 6. Click on "Create"
-7. Repeat the above steps to create organizations for the other tenants also
+7. Repeat the above steps to create organizations for the other tenants as well.

 ## Schedule an MS Teams meeting for your learners